El Nido, Palawan: Geography

 El Nido is situated in Bacuit Bay and covers a land area of 465.1 km2.
 It is in the northernmost tip of mainland Palawan and is bordered by the Linapacan Strait to the north, the Sulu Sea to the east, and the South China Sea to the west.
-El Nido includes 45 islands and islets, each with their own unique geological formations.
+El Nido includes 45 islands and islets, each with its own unique geological formations.
 The highest peak is at Cadlao Island, towering up to 640 m above sea level.

 Together with Sulu Archipelago, Sabah, and the South China Sea, El Nido, being part of Palawan, is located in the tectonically active and seismically active Sunda Plate, a plate that is entirely separate from the Philippine Mobile Belt to which the rest of the Philippines belongs.
 The Permian to Paleogene rocks and limestone cliffs of El Nido are similar to those that can be found in Ha Long Bay in Vietnam, Guilin in China, as well as Krabi in Thailand, all of which are part of the Sunda Plate.

 El Nido is about 420 km south-west of Manila, and 269 km north-east of Puerto Princesa, capital of Palawan.